mnott/texdown/README.md

       -help            brief help message (alternatives: ?, -h) -man             full documentation (alternatives: -m)
       -v               verbose (alternatives: -d, -debug, -verbose)
-      -dontparse       do not actually parse Markdown into LaTeX
+      -n               do not actually parse Markdown into LaTeX (alternative: -no, -nothing)

       Scrivener Options:

-      -projects        The scrivener object name(s) to start with -incompilation   Only include stuff that was marked for In Compilation
+      -p               The scrivener object name(s) to start with.
+                       (alternative: -project)
+      -a               Only include all objects, not only those that were marked as to be In Compilation.
+                       (alternative: -all)

-      -listids         Only list the ids of the titles that would have been included -listsections    Only list the titles that would have been included Both -listids and -listsections can be combined
+      -l               Only list the ids and section titles of what would have been included (alternative: -list)
+      -c               Use a configuration file to drive TeXDown.
+                       (alternative: -cfg)

       Other Options: